meggistorvard/rockskeleton/README.md

 Just to refresh, front-end development is all about the parts of a website that users see, while the back-end is more about the “behind the scenes” functionality.

 Using a framework to construct your website’s front-end has a lot of advantages (and is pretty easy to boot!).
 Let’s go over what front-end frameworks are and why you should consider incorporating them into your web development work.

+## No conflict

+### Fantastic!
+No conflict between stylesheets and javascript scripts because rockskeleton uses the rock- prefix.

 ## Contributing